Should I go to law school?

 Know Thyself?
 How to find out if a law career is right for you

 - Try to meet and listen to as many different practicing attorneys as you can.
-A great vehicle for doing this is to join one of the pre-law student organizations that regularly bring in lawyers and judges to give guest talks.
-Three organizations in particular do this on a regular basis: Pre-Law Society (formerly Pre-Law Club), National Black Law Student Association, and Criminal Justice Student Association.
+A great vehicle for doing this is to join the GroupMe for CASA Pre-Law.
+Another great way is to join one of the pre-law student organizations that regularly bring in lawyers and judges to give guest talks.
+Four student organizations in particular do this on a regular basis: Pre-Law Society (formerly Pre-Law Club), National Black Law Student Association, Phi Alpha Delta – Pre-Law Fraternity, and Criminal Justice Student Association.
 To learn about other advantages to joining these and other student organizations, see the page called “Get Involved.”

 - Try to get an internship in a law office or court.
 These opportunities are often scarce and highly sought-after; thus, you have to be aggressive about finding out about them and applying.
 The best way to find out about them is to be connected to pre-law community on campus.
-To do this, it helps (once again) to be active in a pre-law student organization, to join the Pre-Law Email List (using the widget on the top left column of the pages of this website), to take pre-law courses, and to get to know members of the pre-law advising network on campus.
+To do this, it helps (once again) to join the GroupMe for CASA Pre-Law, to be active in a pre-law student organization, to join the Pre-Law Email List (using the widget on the top left column of the pages of this website), to take pre-law courses, and to get to know members of the pre-law advising network on campus.

 - Take law-related courses to gauge how well you will do, and how much you will enjoy, the sorts of courses you will take in law school.
 The “Get Prepared” page lists departments on campus that offer pre-law courses.
 The links on that page will take you to listings of pre-law courses offered by those departments.